mrkamel/kraps/README.md

 end
 ```

+Please note, that `parallelize` itself is not parallelized but rather
+parallelizes the data you feed into Kraps within `parallelize` by splitting it
+into the number of `partitions` specified.

 The block must use the collector to feed Kraps with individual items.
 The
 items are used as keys and the values are set to `nil`.